SOC - Sociology

 SOC 330.
 Social Inequality (3).

-General education advanced further study course.
-An analysis of class, status and inequality in various societies especially in the United States.
+General education social and behavioral sciences advanced further study course.
+Analyzes class, status and inequality in various societies especially in the United States.
 Also includes the relationship of social inequality to various social institutions.
 Course includes diversity content.
 Prerequisite: SOC 111.

 SOC 336.
 Work In Modern Society (3).

-General education advanced issues and perspectives course.
+General education social and behavioral sciences advanced issues and perspectives course.
 Broad overview of work in the modern economy.
 Examines the historical development of industrial-based capitalism, both the organizational-level changes and relations between management and labor.
 Also examines from a sociological perspective industrial and occupational level data focusing on changes in work environments, occupational and industrial opportunities, demographics of work occupants, and changes in compensation and work status.

 SOC 337.
 Young Women's Health (3).

-General education advanced further study course.
+General education social and behavioral sciences advanced further study course.
 Examines topics in young women's health in the United States.
 Explores the intersections of physical, emotional, social, economic, intellectual and spiritual health.
 Based on a developmental approach, it traces the underpinnings of health from childhood to adolescence and young adulthood.
 Students leave this class with the knowledge to enhance their own health and well-being.
-Prerequisite: SOC?111.

 SOC 338.
 Health & Lifestyle (3).

-General education advanced further study course.
+General education social and behavioral sciences advanced further study course.
 Examines the component dimensions of health and the societal-level factors and lifestyle choices that influence health across the life span.
-Prerequisite: SOC 111.

 SOC 346.
 Sociology of Globalization (3).

-General education advanced issues and perspectives course.
-Critically examines the global integration of markets, or "globalization".
+General education social and behavioral sciences advanced issues and perspectives course.
+Critically examines the global integration of markets, known as globalization.
 Identifies and explores social processes and relations surrounding rapidly growing international flows of people, goods, services, information and assets.
 Identifies and explores social issues relating to political, cultural and economic causes and effects of globalization.
 Topics include trade agreements such as NAFTA, international institutions such as the International Monetary Foundation and the World Bank, the global restructuring of workplaces and jobs, the globalization of American culture, effects of globalization on the natural environment, and the various types of responses to globalization by individuals, interest groups and governments.
 Course includes diversity content.
-Prerequisite: SOC 111.

 SOC 350.
 Social Interaction (3).